 Information for Students

-The MLS Mentor Program is open to all JD students (in each year of their degree) and full-time international MLM students.
-To be eligible, JD students must attend an information session (only need to attend one, even if participating more than once); and MLM students will receive a Program briefing in their Orientation and should attend the MLM Mentor Program Reception (late March for Semester 1 intake, late August for Semester 2 intake).
-Students must also register by the registration deadline, the date of which is widely promoted to students, well in advance.
+The MLS Mentor Program is open to all JD students (each year of their degree) and full-time international MLM students.
+To be eligible, JD students must attend an information session (only need to attend one, even if participating more than once); and MLM students will receive a Program briefing in their Orientation, attend an information session after Orientation, and attend the MLM Mentor Program Launch (mid-April for Semester 1 mentoring cohort or mid-September for Semester 2 mentoring cohort).
+JD students must register and MLM students my apply by the deadline, the dates of which are widely promoted, well in advance.

 Mentees are matched with mentors (one per mentoring period of two semesters) based on nominated law area(s) of interest, gender preference (if any) of mentor, and location of mentor.
 Other factors such as personal hobbies/interests and educational background are also taken into account.